syeda434am/Grief-Assessment/README.md

 ## 🚀 Deployment

-The application is deployed on Vercel with the following configuration:
+The application is deployed on Render as the Web Service under a particular project (backend and frontend running on two different services)
-- Frontend: Vercel Edge Network
-- Backend: Vercel Serverless Functions

 ### Environment Variables Required for Deployment
 ```env